RECOMMENDED PLACES: Choctawhatchee Aububon Society

 All 200+ photos organized taxonomically...

 Veterans Park on Okaloosa Island, next to the Emerald Coast Convention Center, is Okaloosa County’s premier 14-acre park, featuring dune live oaks, 5 ponds, 3 marshes, tall pines, Sabal Palms (Florida state tree, aka Cabbage Palmetto or Sabal palmetto), a boardwalk, an undeveloped beach, and views of Choctawhatchee Bay.
-Audubon Society birders with decades of field expertise and led by Wendy Greene began counting birds here in 2014 when we recognized that the park's unique coastal location and habitats should attract hundreds of species each year.
+The park's unique coastal location and habitats attract hundreds of bird species each year.
 Much of the park's appeal for visiting birders is the prospect of seeing something unusual, including virtually any U.S. warbler at eye level.
-The park's long bird list is attributable to severe weather that interrupts migrating (and, consequently, weary and hungry) birds.
+The park's long bird list (220+) is partly attributable to severe weather that interrupts migrating (and, consequently, weary and hungry) birds.
 For people, the adjacent Ross Marler Park offers picnic tables and restrooms.

 Recent visits to watch Veterans Park birds